scifiswapnil/Open3d/README.md

 - [python unit tests](https://github.com/scifiswapnil/Open3d-homeWork/blob/master/src/UnitTest/Python/test_identicallyColoredConnectedComponents.py)
 	- usage `pytest ~/Open3d/src/UnitTest/Python `

+#### Note :
+- C++ and python unit tests are added to the existing build system.
+- You need to set `BUILD_UNIT_TESTS` flag to true during the cmake for the build system to make the executables
 ---
 ## Citation
 Please cite [our work](https://arxiv.org/abs/1801.09847) if you use Open3D.